Rohan-Somadder/Scientific-Computing-with-Python-FCC.org/README.md

 ## [Account](https://www.freecodecamp.org/rohan_somadder)
 ![Certificate](Certificates.png)
-# Contains All Materials for the course including the projects done and certificate(When done).
+# Contains All Materials for the course including the projects done and certificate.